 Texas Shipping and Trucking to California, Michigan, Illinois and More

 Research by the Department of Transportation found that 40 percent of the value of Texan exports went to other states and that Texas’s most important trading partners in the US include California, Washington and Illinois.
 In addition, Texas trades extensively with Mexico through the cities of Brownsville, Laredo, and El Paso.
 Texas’s ranching industry relies heavily on grain imports from Illinois and Ohio for livestock feed, so shipping between Texas and the Midwest is a thriving industry.
 Because of the Houston and Austin’s importance in the petroleum and tech industries, freight shipping from Austin to San Francisco and from Houston to Los Angeles are in high demand.
 The growth of the Southwestern tech industry has made Arizona an increasingly important trade partner.

 Texas Trucking Rules and Regulations

 Texas regulations require that all trucking occur between one half hour before sunrise and one half hour after sunset for shipments longer than 100’-0” in length or 10’-0” in width.
 Shipments longer than 110’-0” must have one pilot car in the rear, and vehicles over 125’-0” long must have one pilot car both in front and behind.
 Overweight, but not oversize, loads shorter than 100’-0” may travel at night, but must be well-illuminated.
 Weekend shipping is also allowed.
 Overall, Texas is a little more lax on trucking regulation than most states.
 Limits for the dimensions of standard freight trucks in Texas are defined below:

 - Maximum Trailer Height: 14’-0”

 Above that size, they require permits.

-FRC Texas Freight Trucking Service Points
+Freight Rate Central Texas Freight Trucking Service Points

 Our LTL Freight Carriers and FTL Trucking Partners In Texas include: